Conditioned random walks on linear groups I: construction of the target harmonic measure: Introduction and results

 Let $\mu$ be a Borel probability measure on the group $\bb G$.
 Denote by $\Gamma_{\mu}$ the closed subsemigroup of $\bb G$ spanned by the support of the measure $\mu$.
-We will make use of the condition that $\Gamma_{\mu}$ is proximal, meaning that $\Gamma_{\mu}$ contains an element $g$ such that the characteristic polynomial of $g$ admits a unique root of maximal modulus and that this root is simple.
-We will equally use the condition that $\Gamma_{\mu}$ is strongly irreducible, meaning that no finite union of proper non-zero subspaces of $\bb V$ is $\Gamma_{\mu}$ invariant.
+We will make use of the condition that $\Gamma_{\mu}$ is proximal, meaning that $\Gamma_{\mu}$ contains an element $g$ such that the characteristic polynomial of $g$ admits a unique root of maximal modulus, and that this root is simple.
+We will additionally assume that $\Gamma_{\mu}$ is strongly irreducible, meaning that no finite union of proper non-zero subspaces of $\bb V$ is $\Gamma_{\mu}$-invariant.
 Finally, we will say that $\mu$ admits a finite exponential moment if there exists a constant $\alpha >0$ such that

 For $g \in \bb G$ and $x = \bb R v \in \bb P(\bb V)$, we write

 The function $\sigma: \bb G \times \bb P(\bb V) \to \bb R$ satisfies the cocycle identity: for any $g, h \in \bb G$ and $x \in \bb P(\bb V)$, we have $\sigma(g h, x) = \sigma(g, h x) + \sigma(h, x).$